Asadch1979/IAS-Rewrite/README.md

 the `ProcessSBPAuditValidation` method in `DBConnection`.
 This endpoint accepts the observation id, action and remarks so that the Internal Audit team can validate, refer back or raise queries on an observation.

+The new `ViewHistory` page displays the review timeline for each observation.

+The `AddObservation` screen now submits data through the `sbp_add_observation` API endpoint, which in turn calls `DBConnection.AddSBPObservation` to execute the `PKG_T_AU_SBP_COMPLIANCE.ADD_OBSERVATION` stored procedure.